 |Dug in Paras wait for the Germans|

 But then, just when I'm feeling like I've got things under control, my next command roll sees the turn end and off comes my smoke.
 On the up side, the broken German scout team routs off the table and that's another hit to German FM, plus I have another phase.
-I need to try to get that smoke in front of the Lorraine Schlepper again, but I really want to see what damage I can do to the German section behind the hedge.
+I need to try to get that smoke in front of the Lorraine Schlepper again, but I really want to see what damage I can do to the German squad behind the hedge.
 The result is a mixed blessing.
 The smoke drifts to the left, but it does block the MMG's line of sight.
-My sections all pour fire into the hedgerow and one LMG team is wiped out and the remainder of the section pinned.
+My sections all pour fire into the hedgerow and one LMG team is wiped out and the remainder of the squad pinned.
 German FM drops again.

 German retribution is on hand however.
-The Lorraine Schlepper plants a shot into the chateau and makes the building unstable, while putting further shock on the section.
+The Lorraine Schlepper plants a shot into the chateau and makes the building unstable, while putting further shock on the Para section.
 Now they really are in trouble.
-Meanwhile, the squad opposite the gates fires ineffectually into the chateau, but nonetheless the other German sections are on the move and edging forward.
+Meanwhile, the squad opposite the gates fires ineffectually into the chateau, but nonetheless the other German squads are on the move and edging forward.
 I feel as though I have the upper hand, but only just and it could so easily slip away.

-My support squad is exposed to more German units than any other and make the most appealing target.
+My dug in support section is exposed to more German units than any other and make the most appealing target.
 Dave hits them with the fire of two sections and the MMG and manages to get 22 hits!
 This is where the entrenchments prove their value, the hard cover means I get away with two casualties and some shock.
 The section leader is wounded and the Paras FM takes a drop, but overall I'm lucky to survive that many hits, even if I am in hard cover.

 |The burning smoke marker signifies the unstable building, so we don't forget|

 Sensing the moment may be close when the Para defence will unravel, Dave shifts his emphasis to his left flank.
-The section that was opposite the gate and another section move around the Paras right flank.
+The German squad that was opposite the gate and another squad move around the Paras right flank.
 To Dave's frustration a roll of 3 proves elusive for the Lorraine Schlepper and so I'm spared another 150mm HE round.
 I use my next phase to try to exit the building, but to my horror I roll a 3 and with all the shock the section goes nowhere.

 |The German SL behind the wall shifts the emphasis around the flank|